Introduced in ES8, the Object.entries()

 Since the Map

-object constructor accepts an iterable of entries, we can simply pass object entries as an argument to convert an Object
+object constructor accepts an iterable of entries, you can simply pass object entries as an argument to convert an Object

 to Map